sfigg/commercialization-public/docset/customize/mobile/mcsf/customization-answer-file.md

 All applications can be uninstalled by the user.
 When applications are uninstalled, the application files remain on the device, but these are not shown in the application list.
 During a cold boot, or when the user selects **Reset my phone**, apps in the Data partition will be removed while apps in the MainOS partition will be reinstalled.
-For more information about these partitions, see [Partition layout](p_phBringUp.partition_layout).
 Users can also install apps to the SD card.
 When the phone boots with an SD card, the user is given an option to select the install location.

 ## <a href="" id="collisionsoverrides"></a>Collisions and overrides